ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 When creating this map, I discovered that it was much easier to create a highly detailed and visually appealing map compared to the python tools I am used to using.

 My initial impression of QGIS was that it was a tool with immense potential, but it also felt overwhelming due to the sheer number of options available.
 The interface was cluttered with menus, toolbars, and panels, but once I began exploring, everything became intuitive.

+## Closing thoughts

+Taking part in the 30-Day Map Challenge this year has been an eye-opening experience for me.
+Each theme pushed me to think outside the box and experiment with new tools and techniques.
+It was a chance to combine creativity with data, and I learned so much along the way.

+Some the aspects of the challeng were more frustrating than challenging is how open ended the instrcutions are there is not alot specified such as what data is to be used i found myself spending most of the time finding data to display on my map rather than actually creating the map.

+What I loved most about this challenge was how approachable it felt.
+Whether I was using familiar tools like Plotly or stepping out of my comfort zone with QGIS, every map I created taught me something new about geospatial visualization.
+It was incredible to see how simple datasets could tell compelling stories when mapped out thoughtfully.

+If you want to see more of my maps or try recreating them yourself, you can check out my [GitHub repository](https://github.com/Sahil590/30daymapchallenge).